eabredder/KilnLog/README.md

 - **Day** — readings within the defined daytime window only
 - **Night** — readings outside the daytime window only

 When Day or Night is selected, a pair of hour inputs appears so you can adjust the window boundaries.
-Hours are in UTC; the default daytime window is **6:00–18:00 UTC**.
+Hours are in UTC (Coordinated Universal Time — the international time standard used by the Kilntroller for all timestamps).
+The default daytime window is **6:00–18:00 UTC**.
 Adjust these to match your local day/night split.

 This filter is useful for comparing how the kiln performs during active (daytime) monitoring hours versus overnight.